Skip to main content

 Papua New Guinea

-The largest of the Pacific Island countries, Papua New Guinea (PNG) has a population of more than 7 million but is still considered a small state of the Commonwealth.
-Papua New Guinea faces numerous development challenges, many of them related to health and natural resource management.
+The largest of the Pacific Island countries, Papua New Guinea has a population of over 10 million (World Bank, 2022) but is still considered a small state of the Commonwealth.

 Highlights